PieroTaruffi was an Italian racing driver who has competed in motorcycle racing before World War 2 and sports cars and Formula 1 after WW2.

 Engineer who drives both motorcycles and cars

-He was born on 12th of October 1906 in Albano Laziale, near the city of Rome.
+He was born on October 12, 1906 in Albano Laziale, near Rome.
 As a student, he was a successful sportsman, especially in rowing and was part of the eight men crew which won European Championship in 1928.
 However, since his teenage years, he was a huge fan of motorcycles and over the year won many races in Italy.
 At the same time, Taruffi earned a degree in engineering what helped him a lot during racing career.

 Taruffi was successful in both cars and motorcycles racing